 With businesses keen to support the government COVID-19 response and the economic recovery efforts, the CBI called for the Business Secretary to set up business groups for consultation.
 Following this, Alok Sharma, announced the creation of five new business-focused groups to unleash Britain’s growth potential and create jobs to help the economy bounce back from the coronavirus pandemic.
 The CBI has been invited to sit on the taskforce on how to accelerate business innovation and adoption across the country.

-Opening non-essential retail: prior to the goernment publishing guidance for the re-opening of non essential shops, the CBI fed into a consulation which helped shaped the guidance for retailers.
+25 May: Prior to the government publishing guidance for the re-opening of non essential shops, the CBI fed into a consultation which helped shaped the guidance for retailers.

 As the economy restarts, we want to use this opportunity to not simply build back to normal – but build back better than before.
 Our national revival plan includes: